Johardt/dotfiles/README.md

 ```

 This command will open a dialog asking you to install the command line developer tools.
 Click "Install" and wait for the installation to complete.

-**Additional Requirements**: This dotfiles setup currently leans on [1Password](https://1password.com/) for SSH key management and commit signing.
-Support for other password managers is planned for future releases.
-1Password will be automatically installed during the setup process.

 ### Quick Installation